Health Minister Pilar Mazzetti

 "We still cannot say that there is a fresh outbreak, but there is a small increase (in deaths) from 194 to 205," she said on Thursday night at a press conference.

-The Minsa's head remarked that "from now on, everyone has to pay close attention to the figures" in order to trace the behavior of the pandemic, after calling on the population to respect biosecurity measures to avoid an increase in COVID-19 infections.
+The Minsa's head remarked that "from now on, everyone has to pay close attention to the figures" in order to trace the behavior of the pandemic, after calling on the population to respect the biosafety measures to avoid an increase in COVID-19 infections.

 "That is why we want to design the website (COVID-19 Situation Room) in such a way that it shows how we are doing in one line, because that would be more descriptive."